kyranet/obstacle-run/README.md

 # obstacle-run

-A multiplayergame built on top of SDL2.
+A multiplayer videogame built on top of SDL2.

 ---